Government of Orange County, California

 Charter of the County of Orange, with amendments through June 2016.

-Orange County is a charter county of California; its seat is Santa Ana.

-The government of Orange County is defined and authorized under the Constitution of California, California law, and the Charter of the County of Orange.
-Much of the government of California is in practice the responsibility of county governments such as the government of Orange County.
-The County government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
-In addition, the County serves as the local government for all unincorporated areas.
+The government of Orange County operates as a charter county under the California Constitution, California law, and the Charter of the County of Orange.
+Much of the government of California is in practice the responsibility of county governments such as Orange County.
+The county government provides countywide services such as elections and voter registration, law enforcement, jails, vital records, property records, tax collection, public health, and social services.
+In addition the county serves as the local government for all unincorporated areas.

-The county government is composed of the elected five-member Board of Supervisors, several other elected offices and officers including the Sheriff, District Attorney, Assessor/Recorder/County Clerk, and Treasurer/Tax Collector, and numerous county departments and entities under the supervision of the Chief Administrative Officer.
+It is composed of the elected five-member Board of Supervisors, several other elected offices and officers including the Sheriff, District Attorney, Assessor/Recorder/County Clerk, and Treasurer/Tax Collector, and numerous county departments and entities under the supervision of the Chief Administrative Officer.

 Several chartered municipalities in the county provide their own law enforcement, public safety, libraries, parks and recreation, zoning, and similar services.
 Other incorporated cities have some or all of these services provided by the County under a contract arrangement.
 In addition, several entities of the government of California have jurisdiction conterminous with Orange County, such as the Orange County Superior Court.

 The county's mission statement is "Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services."
 Many county government offices are part of the Orange County Civic Center Complex in downtown Santa Ana.